 How To Clean Your Coffee Maker

-Can you taste it, the strange flavors seeping into your cup, nestling themselves into your sensitive taste buds?
-Your coffee maker used to produce the perfect cup, but now something has happened and your once trustworthy coffee maker is acting strange.
+Can you taste them… the strange flavors seeping into your cup, nestling themselves into your sensitive taste buds?
+Your coffee maker used to produce the perfect cup, but now something has happened and your once trustworthy brewer is acting strange.

 Did she find out that you used to see Starbucks before you found her?
 Is she making coffee for someone else now, maybe even your roommate?
 Where did this funky (tasting) attitude come from?